jlevesy/workflows-exporter/README.md

 Here's the currently supported options

 ```
 -concurency int
-        How many request are allowed in parallel (default 100)
+    How many requests are allowed in parallel (default 100)
 -github-auth-token string
-        github auth token
+    GitHub auth token
 -listen-address string
     The address to listen on for HTTP requests. (default ":8080")
 -max-last-pushed duration
     How many time since the last push to consider a repo inactive (default 840h0m0s)
 -organization string
-        organization
+    Organization to monitor
 -refresh-period duration
-        frequency at which usage data is refreshed (default 30m0s)
+    Frequency at which usage data is refreshed (default 30m0s)
+-shutdown-delay duration
+    Graceful shutdown delay (default 15s)
 ```

 The exporter reads the auth token either from the -github-auth-token flag or the `GITHUB_TOKEN` environment variable.